ngosaflorey-lab/My-assignment-1-and-2/README.md

 # My-assignment-1-and-2
-ICS - Quadratic - Female -&lt; Ngosa - Florence
+ICS - Quadratic - Female -&lt; Ngosa - Florence the code is about quadratic equation and grading system